 Chemical spills are very common in industrial, transportation and manufacturing environments.
 Cleanup crews generally wear Level B or C hazmat suits designed to block chemical contact with the skin, and generally wear respirators to shield the face, eyes and lungs from fumes and gases.

 Bed bug specialists identify and remove bed bugs from homes, dormitories, hospitals, hotels and other buildings.
 They must wear Level C or D hazmat suits.
 A respirator is generally not required.

 Asbestos is a carcinogenic substance used for many years in floors, ceilings and insulation materials in housing and industrial buildings.
-Asbestos remediators must wear Level B or C hazmat suits with respirators to ensure they do not breathe in harmful asbestos dust.
+Asbestos remediators must use Level B or C hazmat suits with respirators to ensure they do not breathe in harmful asbestos dust.

 Black mold is a dangerous substance that grows in warm moist areas of buildings.
 The spores can cause significant illness and long-term effects.
 Mold remediators must wear Level B or C hazmat suits with respirators.